Selene310187/Bond-of-Friendship/README.md

 - **Weapon Drawn (Pointing at a target):** Assigns the targeted NPC to the *Bond of Friendship* Actor Manager and immediately opens the single-actor menu to customize their features.
 If your followers or summons become hostile due to friendly fire, you can manually calm them using the lesser power *(Requires Papyrus Extender)*.
 - **Weapon Sheathed:** Opens the multiple-actor version of the menu to manage features and options for all assigned actors at once.

+#### Special Note Regarding Dead Thralls
+To ensure they keep their assigned gear while traveling, I recommend enabling the "Auto Equip" and "Auto Teleport" features.
+Alternatively, you can give them the "Teammate" feature.

+When commanded to wait, Dead Thralls will freeze in place.
+This is intentional; their AI is temporarily disabled to prevent them from following you.
+Simply command them to follow again to unfreeze them.

 ### Lesser Power 2: Bond of Friendship - Debug Utility